 2. Keep reading strategies on hand

 Beginning readers may get tripped up on tricky words.
 Keeping a chart with reading strategies they’ve learned can help kids know how to solve a word and continue reading.
 If you’re listening to your child read, you can help them try a few strategies to decode the challenging word.
-Ask your child’s teacher about a reading strategy chart or bookmark to keep at home, or read more about beginning reading strategies and grab my free printable chart to use in English and Spanish.
+Try asking them to decode by saying and blending together each sound, separating the word into syllables, or looking for a known word part.
+Ask your child’s teacher about a reading strategy chart or bookmark to keep at home.

 3. Use a visual timer

 A visual timer can help kids who are concerned about how much reading time they have left (especially if they have to read so many minutes for school).
 My second grader has been one of those kids – often stopping to ask me “How many more minutes?”
 Getting a visual timer has let him stay more focused on his reading.
 He can glance up to see how we’re doing and then get lost in his book again without interrupting the rest of us.
 We have and recommend this visual timer – it comes in 7 colors!

 As your child gains independence as a reader, continue prioritizing daily family reading time!
 It’s easy to want to start dinner or check something else off our to-do list, but reading together is time well-spent.
 Let your children see you reading for pleasure alongside them.
 Model the love of reading that you want them to develop.
 In our home, my three kids and I all sit down to read together.
 If you joined us, you’d see all of us reading independently (even my toddler looking at books), me reading to the toddler while the older two read alone, or me listening to one of the older two kids.